forieux/udft/README.md

 ## Installation and documentation

 UDFT is just the file `udft.py` and depends on `numpy` and Python 3.7 only.
-We recommend using poetry for installation
+I recommend using poetry for installation

 ```